Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes

 A guiding solution must be uploaded to Brightspace after the exam and also sent to the co-assessor/external co-examiner along with the exam assignment no later than the day after the exam.

-The marking of the exam must be finalised no later than four weeks after the exam and preferably before.
+The grading of the exam must be finalised no later than four weeks after the exam and preferably before.
 Note that there may be a shorter deadline at the end of an examination period as well as during the re-examination period.
-You will be able to see the deadline in WISEflow.
+You can see the deadline in WISEflow.

 If you are assigned a project as a supervisor, it is recommended that you contact the student during the start-up phase, if he/she has not contacted you within a reasonable time (e.g., 2 weeks).

 Read, comment on, and approve the problem statement and the outline.
-Remember that your approval of the problem statement in WISEflow during January/August (you will receive a link in your mail) is the student’s assurance from you that they are on the right track.
+Remember that your approval of the problem statement in WISEflow during January/August (you will receive a link from WISEflow in your mail) is the student’s assurance from you that they are on the right track.
 If you need further information about what supervision entails at this department, you can contact a teaching coordinator.
 See more about your obligations here.

 It is the students’ responsibility to contact you as supervisor, but we encourage you to reach out to the students via email, if you have not heard from them within 2 weeks from the start of the thesis writing period.
 (Remember that you must communicate with the students via their AU mail).
 If the students do not respond to your email, you are not obliged to do further until they contact you.